Ignatius Maloyan: Talat Pasha

+Talat Pasha, who is widely considered the mastermind of the Armenian, Assyrian, and Greek genocides, continued to skillfully mislead and calmly dismiss foreign diplomats, including those from the Ottoman Empire's Allies, who continued to demand an immediate end to all three.
+In his postwar memoirs, subsequent German Ambassador Count Johann Heinrich von Bernstorff recalled of Talat, "When I kept on pestering him about the Armenian question, he once said with a smile: 'What on earth do you want?
+The question is settled, there are no more Armenians.'"

-Talat Pasha, who is widely considered the mastermind of the Armenian, Assyrian, and Greek Genocides, fled to the Weimar Republic in November 1918.
-An Ottoman Special Military Tribunal tried, convicted, and sentenced Talat to death in absentia for subverting the Constitution, war profiteering, and organizing Genocide against Ottoman Greeks and Armenians.
-On March 15, 1921, Talat was assassinated in Berlin by Soghomon Tehlirian as part of Operation Nemesis, a worldwide plan by the Armenian Revolutionary Federation to hunt down and liquidate all surviving perpetrators of the Armenian Genocide.
-After a two-day trial, a German court found Tehlirian not guilty of murder by reason of temporary insanity, and released him.
-As efforts to prosecute the Genocide's perpetrators had ceased by this time, Tehlirian is considered a national hero by Armenians.
+Talat Pasha fled to the Weimar Republic in November 1918.
+An Ottoman Special Military Tribunal tried, convicted, and sentenced Talat to death in absentia for subverting the Constitution, war profiteering, and organizing genocide against Ottoman Greeks and Armenians.
+On March 15, 1921, Talat was assassinated in Berlin by Soghomon Tehlirian as part of Operation Nemesis, a worldwide plan by the Armenian Revolutionary Federation to hunt down and liquidate all surviving perpetrators of the Armenian genocide.
+After a two-day trial, a German court found Tehlirian not guilty of murder by reason of temporary insanity, and released him, much to the joyful applause of the German people who had attended his trial.
+As efforts to prosecute the genocide's perpetrators had ceased by this time, Tehlirian is considered a national hero by Armenians.
+In contrast, Talat Pasha's remains were later re-exhumed, repatriated, and buried at the Monument of Liberty in Istanbul and many streets throughout Turkey are named in his honour.
+This, and the Armenian genocide denial that is still at the heart of the official history promoted by the Turkish government, remains highly controversial worldwide.